AyrA/BitDNS/README.md

 # BitDNS
-Bitmessage DNS integration and namecoin tunnel.
+Bitmessage DNS integration and namecoin tunnel with address book support.

 ## What?
-This tool will allow you to look up bitmessage names, that have been set up according to the [current proposal] (https://bitmessage.org/forum/index.php/topic,2767.0.html) in the bitmessage forum
+This tool will allow you to look up bitmessage names, that have been set up according to the [current proposal] (https://bitmessage.org/forum/index.php/topic,2767.0.html) in the bitmessage forum.
+Additionally it contains an address book so you can store individual addresses or groups for faster lookup.

 ## Why DNS?
 DNS is easy to use and is accessible for almost everyone without third party software.
+DNS names are cheap (10$ or less) and usually last for a year.

 ## You just said "no third party", but ...
 The Bitmessage client has only namecoin capability built into it.
 DNS is not natively supported (yet).

 ## How to get it?
 Just [Download](https://bitmessage.ch/BitDNS.exe) the tool, place it anywhere on your drive and launch it after bitmessage.
-I will upload the source shortly.
-(C#)
+The source code can be found at [GitHub](https://github.com/AyrA/BitDNS)

 ## How to set it up?
 * Start Bitmessage